kevinhu/many/README.md

 # many

-This package serves as a general-use toolkit for statistical and visual methods that I frequently implement.
+This package serves as a general-use toolkit for frequently-implemented statistical and visual methods.

 ## Installation